NZRXHX/JSintoPDF/README.md

 After running, output.pdf will contain JavaScript that runs when opened in a compatible viewer (e.g., Adobe Acrobat).
 Compatibility Notes

-    Most JavaScript code only runs in Adobe Acrobat Reader.
+Most JavaScript code effectively runs in Adobe Acrobat Reader.
 Browsers don't support link redirect and lightweight viewers (like Evince or Preview) often ignore JS.

 Only the first executable line may trigger in some environments.
 For best results, combine statements into one line or test on Acrobat.

 ##### Example
 ```bash